mark-spurgeon/launcher/README.md

  -Install:
 -------
   To install, you must have a debian-based system.
-    -From the source, you can build a .deb file, and then install it.
+    -From gihtub, download and extract source, then cd to the launcher-master and run:`debuild -i -us -uc -b`.
+You'll get     a .deb file, and you can install from there...

   To install on ubuntu: